Argyrochosma incana: Description

 The sori lie along the veins, forming a band 0.5 to 1.5 mm wide, occupying from two-thirds to the entire length of the veins.
 The veins themselves tend to blend into the leaf tissue.
 The leaf edges are not curved under or modified into false indusia.
 Each sporangium bears 64 spores.
 The plants are diploid, with a chromosome number of 2n = 54.

 Within the heart of its range, in Mexico, A. incana is both the most widespread member of the genus and the most variable.
 Some of the characteristics observed to vary are the size of segments (reduced to 2 mm wide), the density of farina on the upper surface, the shape and color of the blade axes (zig-zag rather than straight, and dark purplish rather than black), and the joint at the base of leaf segments (more sharply defined).
 Material collected in several states of northern Mexico, with small segments, somewhat zig-zag and dark purplish axes may represent an as yet undescribed species.
 Two specimens collected by C. H. Müller and his wife Mary in Nuevo Leon are anomalous in having chestnut-brown axes and rougher spores, similar to A. delicatula, but their size, abundance of farina below, and lack of it above, led Maxon and Weatherby to classify them as A. incana.

 In Mexico, A. incana closely resembles A. delicatula, from which it is distinguished by having white (rather than pale yellow) farina, and A. formosa, which lacks farina.
 Most specimens in the United States were originally mislabeled as A. limitanea, but this species lacks the joint and abrupt end of dark color at the base of its leaf segments.

+Phytochemistry

+The farina consists of a mixture of diterpenoids and flavonoids.
+The major diterpenoid is ent-16ß-kauran-17-oic acid, with smaller quantities of abbeokutone.
+A chemical analysis of farina from four different specimens found a different mixture of flavonoids in each one.
+The principal constituents were kumatakenin, genkwanin, rhamnocitrin, and ermanin.